flokk.

 Alcaiceria Bazaar

 The reconstructed Moorish silk market tucked into narrow lanes beside the cathedral sells ceramics, marquetry boxes, leather goods, and textiles that make genuine souvenirs.
-Kids enjoy the sensory ove
+Kids enjoy the sensory overload of the stalls and can practice basic bargaining in a low-stakes setting.

 shopping